acryptos/docs-thegreatwave/governance.md

 ## Founding Team

-The founding team consists of musician [Charlie Lim](https://instagram.com/wherewascharlie), developer [X](https://twitter.com/acryptosx) of [ACryptoS](https://acryptos.com), and several veterans from the art and crypto worlds.
+The founding team consists of musician [Charlie Lim](https://instagram.com/wherewascharlie), developer [X](https://twitter.com/acryptosx) of [ACryptoS](https://acryptos.com), and several industry veterans from both the creative arts and tech worlds.

 ### About Charlie Lim